hazelcast/hazelcast-jet/site/docs/api/pipeline.md

 p.setPreserveOrder(true);
 ```

-Enabling this property puts a restriction on the data flow in the
+Enabling this property negatively impacts the job performance.
-pipeline, and this results in loss of performance to protect the order.

 > Note that: Changing the partition keys in the different stages of the
 pipeline may cause out-of-order.